Conservation law: Exact laws

 A partial listing of physical conservation equations due to symmetry that are said to be exact laws, or more precisely have never been proven to be violated:

+Another exact symmetry is CPT symmetry, the simultaneous inversion of space and time coordinates, together with swapping all particles with their antiparticles; however being a discrete symmetry Noether's theorem does not apply to it.
+Accordingly, the conserved quantity, CPT parity, can usually not be meaningfully calculated or determined.

 Approximate laws

 There are also approximate conservation laws.
 These are approximately true in particular situations, such as low speeds, short time scales, or certain interactions.